-Mary Young Pickersgill was the Betsy Ross of the War of 1812 generation: a gifted seamstress who carved a place for herself in history as the maker of one of America’s great icons.
+Mary Young Pickersgill was a gifted seamstress who carved a place for herself in history as the maker of one of America’s great icons.

 Mary Young was born in Philadelphia to William and Rebecca Young.
 Rebecca was a flag maker during the Revolutionary War, a profession and passion that she passed down to her daughter.
 Mary was married to Philadelphia merchant John Pickersgill in 1795, but widowed after 10 years of marriage at age 29, and eventually moved to Baltimore.